gpsuscodewith/gpsuscodewith.github.io/content/team-agreements/definition-of-done/_index.md

 title: "Definition of Done"
 linkTitle: "Definition of Done"
 weight: 2
-hide_summary: true
+# hide_summary: true
 description: >
-  Learn more about unit, integration, system, and E2E Testing.
+  How do we define "Done"?
 ---

 ## Content TODO's